How to record computer's playback under Linux

 In the

-, select `Analog Stereo Duplex`` -
+Configurationtab, underBuilt-in audio, select `Analog Stereo Duplex``

 In the

-, showing 'all streams', you should see the Audacity stream (Audacity must be in recording mode!), and Audacity should be recording the audio playback of the computer.
+Recording Tab, showing 'all streams', you should see the Audacity stream (Audacity must be in recording mode!), and Audacity should be recording the audio playback of the computer.

 Recommended reading: How to use Pulse to manage sound on Linux